 Forget selfies and "doing it for the 'gram."
 Lately, the world is dusting off old-school Polaroid cameras instead.

-According to this research, sales for these instant cameras reached a 148 percent increase in the span of a year.
+, sales for these instant cameras reached a 148 percent increase in the span of a year.

 You can relive this old-school trend for some retro-style fun, too.
 All it takes is a single snapshot and some photography know-how.

 Here are the five top tips for excellent Polaroid photography!
 That way, you can capture a moment in this old-school style yourself (no smartphones required).

 Your instant camera probably doesn't have a digital screen to tell you what the image will look like before